Árpád Urbán

-Árpád Urbán (26 January 1942 – 26 November 2005) was a Hungarian teacher and politician, member of the National Assembly for Balassagyarmat (Nógrád County Constituency IV) between 1994 and 1998.
+Árpád Urbán (26 January 1942 – 26 November 2005) was a Hungarian teacher and politician.
+He was a member of the National Assembly for Balassagyarmat (Nógrád County Constituency IV) between 1994 and 1998.
 He was also MP from the Hungarian Socialist Party's Nógrád County Regional List from 2002 until his death.

 Biography

 Urbán was born in Ipolyvece on 26 January 1942.
 He finished his secondary studies at the Bálint Balassi Secondary Grammar School of Balassagyarmat in 1960.
 He worked as a health inspector in the local district for a year.
 He taught in the Francis II Rákóczi Primary School between 1965 and 1970, while graduated from the Teacher Training College of Eger in 1967.
 He served as teacher and deputy principal of the György Dózsa Primary School since 1970 and as principal between 1990 and 1994.
 He earned a degree at Budapest University of Technology and Economics in 1995.
 After 1998 he taught in Őrhalom.

 Beside teaching activity, Urbán was a football referee between 1964 and 1985.
 He had been a full international referee for FIFA since 1984.